Execution of Seyyed Mohammad Hosseini: Personal life

-Mohammad Hosseini was an Iranian martial arts athlete and Kickboxing champion in 2003.
+Seyyed Mohammad Hosseini was an Iranian martial arts athlete and Kickboxing champion in 2003.
 People who knew him well said the swords and knives discovered in his house were his martial arts equipment.
 He himself stated in both the short film of "Court" and "Reconstruction of the site of Ajmian's murder" released by the state media that those equipment were "for exercising."
-He used to voluntarily coach teenagers for free.
+He used to coach teenagers in martial arts for free.

 Every Thursday, Hosseini would pay his respects at his parents' graves.
 He was detained on Hadis Najafi's 40th memorial day, while on his way to pay his respects at his parents' graves, who are buried in the same cemetery as Hadis Najafi.
 He consistently said that he had no involvement in the alleged crime and had not even attended the demonstrations.